 Global Gender Gaps

-Interestingly the World Economic Forum Gender Report came out only 2 days later which is a useful benchmark.
+The World Economic Forum Gender Report is a useful benchmark.
 Here is an extract telling us again what we already know!
 “The Forum’s Global Gender Gap Report has found that although more women are in employment than ever before, major corporations are still not capitalizing on their talents.
 Pay equality is not there either.
 So why are women still not equally represented in major multinational companies and, when they are, why aren’t they being paid equally?
 The report shows much progress still being made but a lot of ground still to make up.
 Its co-author Ricardo Hausmann, Director of the Centre for International Development at Harvard University, says countries have to adjust for the fact that marriage and motherhood are not at odds with women’s advancement in the workplace.”

 However, shortly afterwards on January 5th 2011 another think tank report came from The World Economic Forum report on 5th January 2011, Global Talent Risk analysing projected talent shortages in 25 countries, 13 industries and 9 occupational clusters between 2020 -2030.
 This also tells repeats that all too familiar story and recognises that women are “in many countries and within many companies, they are an underused and under appreciated resource. …..
 Various studies show a significant correlation between corporate financial performance and gender diversity.
 For companies with current or predicted skill shortages, women form a large, relatively untapped pool of talent”.